CSCfi/csc-user-guide/docs/apps/julia.md

 We can start Julia with multiple threads by setting the `JULIA_NUM_THREADS` environment variable or starting Julia with the `--threads` option which overrides the value in the environment variable.
 If Julia module is loaded within a Slurm job and the environment variable is not set, it is set to the amount of requested CPU cores (`--cpus-per-task`).
 The default thread count is one.
-We recommend reading the [multi-threading](https://docs.julialang.org/en/v1/manual/multi-threading/) section in Julia manual for more details.
+We recommend reading the [multi-threading](https://docs.julialang.org/en/v1/manual/multi-threading/) section in Julia's manual for more details.

 ### Multi-processing and distributed computing
 #### Distributed and ClusterManagers.jl
 For multiprocessing and distributed computing, Julia provides the `Distributed` standard library.
 We use it for multi-processing on the local node.
-We can extend `Distributed` by installing the `ClusterManagers.jl` package, which allows us to add workers processes to multiple nodes via Slurm  using `SlurmManager`.
+We can extend `Distributed` by installing the `ClusterManagers.jl` package, which allows us to add workers' processes to multiple nodes via Slurm using `SlurmManager`.
 We recommend reading the [multi-processing and distributed computing](https://docs.julialang.org/en/v1/manual/distributed-computing/) section in Julia manual for more details.

 #### MPI.jl
-We can use MPI for distributed computing, especially over multiple nodes, in Julia on Puhti, Mahti and LUMI using the `MPI.jl` package.
+We can use MPI for distributed computing, especially over multiple nodes, in Julia on Puhti, Mahti, and LUMI using the `MPI.jl` package.
 We can install it using the package manager as follows:

 ```julia